 In return, many employers offer a solid benefits package, good pay, meaningful training, telecommuting and other perks.
 Not bad for a job that encourages you to use your whole brain.

-Our Salary Calculator can tell you what a desktop support pro's starting pay is in your area:
+Our Salary Guide can tell you what a desktop support pro's starting pay is in your area: